-Before joining Leiden University, I served at the Ecuadorian Mission to the Organization of American States (OAS) in Washington D.C. as Second Secretary Alternate Representative of Ecuador.
+Before starting my career in academia, I served at the Ecuadorian Mission to the Organization of American States (OAS) in Washington D.C. as Second Secretary Alternate Representative of Ecuador.
 I joined the Permanent Mission in July 2012.
 My work there concentrated on the negotiation of Inter-American Human rights conventions.

 PhD in Political Science, 2021